sashikanthr/MealPlanning/README.md

 TEST CASES:

+RECIPES - default test case with 5 recipes

-RECIPE TEST CASE 1 - small test case with 5 recipes
+RECIPE TEST CASE 1 - medium test case with 10 recipes

 RECIPE TEST CASE 2 - large test case with 40 recipes.

 RECIPE TEST CASE 3 - used for testing if we request more of a resource than exists: requests
                       10 baking trays and the default resources provided are only 2.

-RECIPE TEST CASE 4 - medium test case with 10 recipes.

 USAGE: